-Kate is head of Greenbank's ethical, sustainable and impact research Matt is the stewardship director for the group.
-Overseeing the team.
+Kate is head of Greenbank's ethical, sustainable and impact research team.
 She oversees the development and implementation of the team's sustainability assessment framework, analysing investments against a range of environmental, social and governance criteria.
 She also monitors emerging sustainability themes, sets priorities for Greenbank's stewardship and engagement activities and has developed the team's systems for the measurement and reporting of portfolio sustainability and impact performance.
 She joined Rathbones in 2007 after graduating from the University of Bristol with a masters in Philosophy and Mathematics.